-C. Generalization on systems with sectorized memory buffer
+3.3.
+Generalization on systems with sectorized memory buffer

-Obtained results can be generalized on systems with sectorized memory i.e. we can consider systems in which total volume contains some sectors in which specific types of data is located.
-In such systems, arriving customers are additionally characterized by random volume vectors i.e. their volumes are multidimensional (see e.g. [33]).
+Obtained results can be generalized on systems with sectorized memory i.e. we can consider systems in which total volume contains some sectors in which specific types of data are located.
+In such systems, arriving customers are additionally characterized by random volume vectors i.e. their volumes are multidimensional (see e.g. [33,38]).
 Assume e.g. that total volume contains n sectors.
-In the same way as we did it in Sec.
-2. we obtain the following formula describing double LST of n-dimensional total customers' volume for the system $M/G/1/\infty$:
+In the same way as we did it in Section 2 we obtain the following formula describing multidimensional LST of total customers volume vector for the system $M/G/1/\infty$: